 Popular resentment of the privileges enjoyed by the clergy and aristocracy grew amidst an economic crisis following two expensive wars and years of bad harvests, motivating demands for change.
 These were couched in terms of Enlightenment ideals and caused the convocation of the Estates-General in May 1789.
 The first year of the Revolution saw members of the Third Estate proclaiming the Tennis Court Oath in June, the assault on the Bastille in July, the passage of the Declaration of the Rights of Man and of the Citizen in August, and a march on Versailles that forced the royal court back to Paris in October.

-The kingdom of France existed from 987 (or arguably from 843 as kingdom of the Western Franks) until 1792 (the French Revolution).
+List of French monarchs.

+The Merovingian Dynasty ruled until 751, followed by the Carolingian Dynasty until 987.
 The Capetian Dynasty, the male-line descendants of Hugh Capet, ruled France continuously from 987 to 1792 and again from 1814 to 1848.
 The branches of the dynasty which ruled after 1328, however, are generally given the specific branch names of Valois and Bourbon.
-With the House of Bonaparte and the Bourbon Restoration, additional "Kings of the French" ruled in 19th century France, between 1814 and 1870.
-For monarchs of Francia (including the Carolingian Empire and Western Francia), see List of Frankish kings, Merovingians, Carolingians.
-In addition to the Kingdom of France, there were also two French Empires, the first from 1804–15, founded and ruled by Napoleon I, and the second from 1852–70, founded and ruled by his nephew Napoleon III.
-List of French monarchs

-Louis XVI of France The ensuing debt and financial crisis contributed to the unpopularity of the Ancien Régime which culminated at the Estates-General of 1789.
+With the House of Bonaparte and the Bourbon Restoration, additional "Kings of the French" and "Emperors of the French" ruled in 19th century France, between 1814 and 1870.
+This article lists all rulers to have held the title "King of the Franks", "King of France", "King of the French" or "Emperor of the French".
+Louis XVI of France.
+The ensuing debt and financial crisis contributed to the unpopularity of the Ancien Régime which culminated at the Estates-General of 1789.

 Discontent among the members of France's middle and lower classes resulted in strengthened opposition to the French aristocracy and to the absolute monarchy, of which Louis and his wife, queen Marie Antoinette, were viewed as representatives.
 In 1789, the storming of the Bastille during riots in Paris marked the beginning of the French Revolution.
 Louis's indecisiveness and conservatism led some elements of the people of France to view him as a symbol of the perceived tyranny of the Ancien Régime, and his popularity deteriorated progressively.
 His disastrous flight to Varennes in June 1791, four months before the constitutional monarchy was declared, seemed to justify the rumors that the king tied his hopes of political salvation to the prospects of foreign invasion.
 Marie Antoinette (2006 film) Marie Antoinette is a 2006 historical comedy-drama film, written and directed by Sofia Coppola.

 It is very loosely based on the life of the Queen in the years leading up to the French Revolution.
 It won an Academy Award for Best Costume Design.
 It was released in the United States on October 20, 2006, by Columbia Pictures.
 The film has since gained a cult following.
+Marie Antoinette.
 Marie Antoinette (/məˈriː æntwəˈnɛt/ or /æntwɑːˈnɛt/; French: [maʁi ɑ̃twanɛt]; baptised Maria Antonia Josepha (or Josephina) Johanna; 2 November 1755 – 16 October 1793), born an Archduchess of Austria, was Dauphine of France from 1770 to 1774 and Queen of France and Navarre from 1774 to 1792.